Choosing the Right Endpoint

 Some workflows benefit from using multiple endpoints:

-- Add proxy: if you're getting blocked (403/captcha), wrap your request in the proxy endpoint for automatic IP rotation.
+- Add proxy: if you're getting blocked (403 / captcha) without auto, wrap your request in the proxy endpoint for automatic rotation.

-This progressive approach keeps costs low while maximizing success rates.
+This progressive approach keeps cost low while keeping success rates high.

 Performance Tips

-- Use the single endpoint by default and only upgrade when needed
+validate.data.acceptsubstring on protected targets.
+Without it, auto can't tell a real page from a challenge interstitial. - Use the single endpoint by default for known-working hosts and only upgrade when needed.

 - Set